TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.5.md

 ---

-Thou hast rebuked the nations, thou hast destroyed the wicked; Thou hast blotted out their name for ever and ever.
+You have rebuked the nations.
+You have destroyed the wicked.
+You have blotted out their name forever and ever.